JoinCODED/WS-Dart-M8-Classes/01_classes/16_mixins.md

 }
 ```

-We created a mixin called `Swimming` and added the `swim` method in it, and now when can use this mixin with any class that needs it using the `with` keyword:
+We created a mixin called `Swimming` and added the `swim` method to it.
+Now, we can use this mixin with any class that needs it, using the `with` keyword:

 ```dart
 class Fish extends Animal with Swimming {